djkeu/ChaosMachineWebView/README.md

 # Chaos Machine

 ## Version number
-    0.5.0
-    verion.number_of_modules.revision
+    MAJOR.MINOR.PATCH (SemVer)
+    See for current version number:
+    - changelog.md
+    - app/build.gradle

 ## Description
     Chaos Machine is an art project that spews out random output taken from texts, scripts, sounds and images.
+User interaction is coming.
+Randomness is not chaos.
+Chaos is not madness.

     Android: Java / WebView / JavaScript
-    Prototype written in Python, switched to JavaScript Artproject
+    Prototype written in Python, switched to JavaScript for compatibility with WebView / mobile apps
-    Randomness
-    User interaction
-    Chaos is not madness

 ## ToDo
 ### Vulnerabilities
     - FixMe: MainActivity.java:
         - webSettings.setJavaScriptEnabled(true);